I’m finally back with another empties post!

 Get it here on amazon for £3.99

-This was quite an unusual buy for me, as I’d never bought a supermarket own line of skincare before.
-But I shop at Waitrose almost everyday, and if I trust and love their foods, why not their skincare line?!
+This was quite an unusual buy for me, as I’d never bought a supermarket’s own line of skincare before.
+But I shop at Waitrose almost every day, and if I trust and love their foods, why not their skincare line?!
 This is a cleanser from their range of skincare “Pure”, and I had read some good things, so I decided to give it a try.
 I was pleasantly surprised, and although it wasn’t the “clean” feeling I was used to, it was very gentle.
-It was more of a gel-liquid formula, and didn’t give me that deep clean, squeaky feeling, but instead was kind of just a gentle face massage.
-I ended up using a foam wash after this in the PM, but in the AM this was enough after a micellar water cleanse.
-I don’t think I’ll be buying it again for now, but if I ever urgently need cleanser and theres only a supermarket around, I know I’m in safe hands.
+It was more of a gel-liquid formula and didn’t give me that deep clean, squeaky feeling, but instead was kind of just a gentle face massage.
+I ended up using a foam wash after this in the PM, but in the AM this was enough after micellar water cleanse.
+I don’t think I’ll be buying it again for now, but if I ever urgently need a cleanser and there’s only a supermarket around, I know I’m in safe hands.

-I took this with me travelling around Portugal, and I really like it…EXCEPT that it smells so strong, and its not particularly pleasant!
-I liked the fact that it didn’t have any perfume in it and they allowed it to smell as it was, but honestly the smell is the only thing not making me buy it again, in a full size.
-As far as liquid cleansers go, it was great for use in the hot weather, and cleansed everything without stripping my face entirely.
-It was really gentle, and didn’t irritate my sensitive skin at all, even though I was cleansing my face multiple times a day, as well as travelling.
+I took this with me traveling around Portugal, and I really like it…EXCEPT that it smells so strong, and it’s not particularly pleasant!
+I liked the fact that it didn’t have any perfume in it and they allowed it to smell as it was, but honestly, the smell is the only thing not making me buy it again, in full size.
+As far as liquid cleansers go, it was great for use in the hot weather and cleansed everything without stripping my face entirely.
+It was really gentle and didn’t irritate my sensitive skin at all, even though I was cleansing my face multiple times a day, as well as traveling.

 I’ve been going on and on about Tatcha for months now, after getting the travel size duo of the cleanser and the water cream during my trip to New York last summer.
-I’ve recently got the full sized version of this, and I use it after travelling, or when I feel like I need a deeper, exfoliating clean in the evening instead of my usual foam cleanse.
-I do really like this, and obviously I have re-bought it, but for me my daily routine (for now) has always got to be a double cleanse, micellar water and a foam cleanser.
-As far as liquid/non-foam cleansers go, this is definitely up there as one of my all time favourites.
+I’ve recently got the full-sized version of this, and I use it after traveling, or when I feel like I need a deeper, exfoliating clean in the evening instead of my usual foam cleanse.
+I do really like this, and obviously, I have re-bought it, but for me, my daily routine (for now) has always got to be a double cleanse, micellar water, and a foam cleanser.
+As far as liquid/non-foam cleansers go, this is definitely up there as one of my all-time favorites.